 At least once a year, Arcadis NV convenes a shareholder meeting.
-Meetings are convened by the Executive or Supervisory Board.
-Meetings can also be convened at the request of shareholders jointly representing at least ten percent of the Company’s issued share capital.
-Shareholders who hold at least three percent of the issued share capital have the right to propose an item for the agenda.
-The Company will include the item on the agenda if it receives the substantiated proposal clearly stating the item to be discussed, or a draft resolution, in writing at least 60 days prior to the meeting date.
+Meetings are convened by the Executive and/or Supervisory Board.
+Meetings can also be convened at the request of shareholders jointly representing at least 10% of the Company’s issued share capital, if authorized by the relevant Dutch court.
+Shareholders who hold at least 3% of the issued share capital have the right to propose an item for inclusion on the agenda.
+The Company will in principle include the item on the agenda if it receives the substantiated proposal clearly stating the item to be discussed, or a draft resolution, in writing at least 60 days prior to the meeting date.

-Resolutions of the General Meeting are adopted by simple majority unless the Articles of Association or the law provide(s) otherwise.
-Arcadis advocates active shareholder participation at shareholders meetings.
+Resolutions are adopted by simple majority unless the Articles of Association or the law provide(s) otherwise.
+Arcadis advocates active shareholder participation at shareholder meetings.
 Since 2007, the Articles of Association allow for communication and voting by electronic means.

 The main powers of the General Meeting are: